malcolmsailor/midani/docs/settings.md

             4-tuples are of form (x, y, shadow_x, shadow_y), where x and y are specified separately for notes and shadows.
             *Default*: `[]`
-- **global_shadow_color**: tuple of form (int, int, int, int).
+- **shadow_color**: tuple of form (int, int, int, int).
 RGB color that should be blended with background color to make shadows.
-Note that this sets a default that can be overridden on a per-voice basis.
             *Default*: `(128, 128, 128, 255)`
 - **shadow_scale**: float.
 How much to scale shadows relative to the objects they shadow.
 If there is more than one shadow per note (i.e., if